Soldering Update

 Note On Same-Day Repairs

 I’m not able to provide same-day emergency service for shop repairs.
 That’s unrealistic for me to provide a professional job.
 Other clients are in line waiting.
 Also, mistakes are made when in a rush.
 There are rare exceptions where I could complete the work in a couple of hours.
-A $50 priority fee will be added on bill.
+A $50 priority fee will be added on bill if other jobs are in the shop.

 Windows 11 January Update Causing Printer Problems (KB5077744)